sinbades/nanoon/README.md

 What works so far:
 - Installation : install dependencies then run install.sh
 - Removal: not done.
 Use docker to clean all containers and images then remove install and config directories. (commands are easy to find online)
+- Backup: use backup.sh
 - Reinstall: not done.
-Import you save data in the correct configuration directory. (worked several times for me)
+Import you save data in the correct configuration directory.
 - Upgrade: automatic using docker watchtower image.

 Usage issues: